TheDeanLab/navigate/docs/source/user_guide/hardware_overview.rst

 **navigate** provides access to a growing list of hardware devices.
-Information on how to configure each of these devices is provided :doc:`here <hardware/supported_hardware>` section.
+Information on how to configure each of these devices is provided :doc:`here <hardware/supported_hardware>`.

 .. list-table::